How I Reprogrammed my Speak and Spell

 And I enjoy the rest of my day.
 No pot-holders necessary.

-QUOTE: Inspired by Deb Cummins Stellato of Think Courageously
+QUOTE: Inspired by Deb Cummins Stellato of The Think Good Company

 Life is a daring adventure,